Axial Symmetry of Normalized Solutions for Magnetic Gross-Pitaevskii Equations with Anharmonic Potentials: Introduction

 As the second step, we shall follow the first step to establish the refined spike profiles of $w_a(x)$ in terms of $\ap>0$ as $a\to a_*(N)$, where $\ap$ is defined by

 and $B_1>0$ is as in Lemma \ref{Nlem3.5}.
 By constructing another type of Pohozaev identities, we shall first derive the refined expansions of $\mu_a<0$ in terms of $\ap$.
-It deserves to comment that we shall follow the equation governing $v_a(x)$ to investigate the more refined estimates of $v_a(x)$, which simplifies largely the process of \cite[Lemma 4.1]{Guo}.
-Following the first step and the refined expansions of $\mu_a<0$ in terms of $\ap$, the refined spike profiles of $w_a(x)$ in terms of $\ap$ are finally obtained in Lemmas \ref{lem3.6} and \ref{lem3.5}.
+It deserves to comment that we shall follow the equation of $v_a(x)$ to investigate the more refined estimates of $v_a(x)$, whose procedure improves largely the process of \cite[Lemma 4.1]{Guo}.
+Applying the first step and the refined expansions of $\mu_a<0$ in terms of $\ap$, the refined spike profiles of $w_a(x)$ in terms of $\ap$ are finally obtained in Lemmas \ref{lem3.6} and \ref{lem3.5}.

-In the third step, we shall employ the second step to prove in Proposition \ref{thm2} that up to the constant phase and rotational transformation, normalized concentrating solutions of \eqref{GP-2} concentrating at $P_0=(0,\cdots,0,1)$ must be unique as $a>0$ is close sufficiently to $a_*(N)$.
-The main idea of our argument is to construct various Pohozaev identities and employ the non-degeneracy of the limiting equation \eqref{scal equ}.
-In spite of this fact, comparing with \cite{CLL,LPWY,ZZ,Grossi}, one cannot obtain the useful information from the Pohozaev identities corresponding to the tangent direction of the sphere $|x| = 1$, due to the degeneracy of the potential $(|x|^2-1)^2$.
-In order to overcome this difficulty, we shall set up the new transformation \eqref{4:1}.
+In the third step, we shall employ the results of the second step to prove the local uniqueness of Propositions \ref{thm2} and \ref{prop:N3-axial-maximum-unique}.
+The main idea of our argument is to construct various Pohozaev identities and apply the non-degeneracy of the limiting equation \eqref{scal equ}.
+In spite of this fact, comparing with \cite{CLL,LPWY,GZZ,Grossi}, one cannot obtain the useful information from Pohozaev identities corresponding to the tangent direction of the sphere $|x| = 1$, due to the degeneracy of the potential $(|x|^2-1)^2$.
+In order to overcome this difficulty, we shall set up a new transformation \eqref{4:1} for \(N=2\).
+When \(N=3\), the argument is modified by using the additional assumption $(\ref{thmK:1})$ and comparing two maximum points in the \(x_3\)-direction.

-As the last step, by combining the existence result of Theorem 1.1 and the local uniqueness result proved at the third step, one can conclude that Theorem 1.2 holds true.
-For the detailed proof of Theorem 1.2, we refer the reader to Sections 3 and 4.
+As the fourth step, Theorem \ref{cor3} is finally proved by combining the existence result of Theorem \ref{thm1} and the local uniqueness result of the third step.
+We refer to Sections 3 and 4 for the detailed proof of Theorem \ref{cor3}.

-As a byproduct of Theorem \ref{cor3}, we are able to establish the following nonexistence of vortices for the normalized concentrating solutions of \eqref{GP-2} with $N=3$, where the anharmonic potential is however non-radially symmetric:
+We comment that the axially symmetric solutions of Allen--Cahn equations were recently investigated in \cite{Gui1,Gui2} and the references therein.
+As a byproduct of Theorem \ref{cor3}, we are able to establish the following nonexistence of vortices for normalized concentrating solutions for the case \(N=3\).